mlshehab/mlshehab.github.io/_pages/about.md

 ## Welcome !

-I'm Mohamad Louai Shehab, a 3rd year Ph.D student in the Robotics Department at the University of Micihgan.
+I'm Mohamad Louai Shehab, a 4th year Ph.D student in the Robotics Department at the University of Micihgan.
 I'm fortunate to be advised by Prof. [Necmiye Ozay](https://web.eecs.umich.edu/~necmiye/).
-My research interest broadly span Inverse Reinforcement Learning and Identifiability Theory.
+My research interest broadly span Inverse Reinforcement Learning and learning finite state machines from behaviors.

 ### Bio

 I was born in Beirut, Lebanon.
 I received an embedded M.Sc. in Robotics from the University of Michigan in 2024.
 Before that, I obtained a B.E. in Mechanical Engineering and a B.S. in Applied Mathematics from the American University of Beirut in 2021, both with high distinction.

 ### Latest News

+* _Jan.
+2025_ I was at the _[Pudue ICON Student Research Conference](https://purdue-icon-src.github.io/)_ in West Lafayette, IN.
+I presented a poster about our work **[Learning Reward Machines from Partially Observed Optimal Policies](https://www.arxiv.org/abs/2502.03762)**

 * _Jul.
 2024_ — I was at the _[Learning for Dynamics and Control Conference](https://l4dc.web.ox.ac.uk/home)_ (L4DC) to present our work **[Learning true objectives: Linear algebraic characterizations of identifiability in inverse reinforcement learning](https://proceedings.mlr.press/v242/shehab24a/shehab24a.pdf)**.